A Commitment to Good Governance

 Principle 7/ Recognise and Manage Risk

 Steamships recognizes that the management of risk is a fundamental component of doing business in Papua New Guinea.
-This is managed through a comprehensive risk register compiled by each of the divisions’ management teams, reviewed semi-annually, and endorsed by the executive directors.
-Divisions present their risk register to the Audit & Risk Committee and Strategic Planning Committee (sub-committees of the board) annually in accordance with ASX CGS principles and recommendation 7.1 and 7.2.
-This review took place in September 2023
+This is managed through a comprehensive risk register compiled by each of the divisions’ management teams, reviewed quarterly, and endorsed by the executive directors.
+Divisions present their risk register to the Board of Directors quarterly and Strategic Planning Committee sub-committees of the Board annually in accordance with ASX CGS principles and recommendation 7.1 and 7.2 .
+This review took place in September 2024.

-The Health and Safety Committee meets monthly with representation from across the businesses and the Group HSSE Manager and is chaired by the Managing Director.
+The Health and Safety Committee meets monthly with representation from across the businesses including the Group HSSE Manager.
+The Health and Safety Committee is chaired by the Managing Director.
 The observations and actions from this committee are reported to the Board quarterly.

 Steamships is committed to operating to ISO standards.
-The Logistics and Property divisions have been awarded ISO 18001 (Safety), 14001 (Environment) and ISO 45001 (Quality).
-The Hospitality division is expected to be accredited for the same standard in 2024.
+All divisions have been awarded ISO 18001 (Safety), 14001 (Environment) and ISO 45001 (Quality).
 The Hospitality division has HACCP certification for food safety in all restaurants and food outlets.

-The Company has an internal audit function run by a qualified and experienced manager with an assistant auditor.
-This team is supported by further internal audit resources, under a contract for services, with the Company’s ultimate beneficial owner, John Swire & Sons Ltd. This is in accordance with ASX CGS principles and recommendation 7.3.
+The Company has an internal audit function whose activities are performed under a contract of services with one of the Company’s shareholders, John Swire & Sons Ltd. This is in accordance with ASX CGS principles and recommendation 7.3.
+The terms of reference for the internal audit function are contained in the Audit Committee Charter.

 The Company does not have a material exposure to environmental or social risks, although the former is a growing risk for all who live and work in Papua New Guinea.
 Consideration of these risks is in accordance with ASX CGS principles and recommendation 7.4.

-Steamships wishes to excel as corporate citizen of PNG and to be a leader in sustainable development within its industry.
+Steamships strives to excel as a good corporate citizen of PNG and to be a leader in sustainable development within its industry.

-Steamships is committed to sustainable development and conduct its activities in a manner that protects the environment, health, security and safety of its employees, contractors, customers and communities.
+Steamships is committed to sustainable development and conducts its activities in a manner that protects the environment, health, security and safety of its employees, contractors, customers and communities.

 Principle 8/ Remunerate Fairly and Responsibly

-The Remuneration and Nomination Committee meets at least annually (often semi-annually) to review pay and bonus arrangements for all employees, succession planning and to review remuneration for Board and Committee Members.
+The Remuneration and Nomination Committee meets at least semi-annually to review pay and bonus arrangements for all employees, succession planning and to review remuneration for Board and Committee Members.
 This is in accordance with ASX CGS principles and recommendation 8.1.
+As mentioned above, the charter is disclosed on Steamships' website.

 The Company does not have an equity-based remuneration scheme (and ASX CGS principles and recommendation 8.3 is not relevant).